 Q&A with Elyse

-Elyse Burack is the Head of Integrated Marketing & Brand at Boxed in New York.
+Elyse Burack was formerly Head of Integrated Marketing & Brand at Boxed in New York.
 After earning a degree in psychology, Elyse began applying her knowledge of how the human mind works to mobile marketing, where her ability to truly get into the mindset of prospective customers has driven her success.

 How did you get into mobile marketing?

 I started my career on the agency side of marketing and was most excited by technology clients.
 When I went to make the switch to in-house marketing I knew that I wanted to work for a fast growing startup that was mobile-first.

 What do you like most about mobile marketing?

 I like being at the forefront of where marketing and where eCommerce is headed.

 How do you stay ahead of changes in technology?

 While it is really important to read as much industry news and information as possible, the best way to stay on top of changing technology is to constantly talk with others in the space.

 What is your biggest challenge in marketing the Boxed app?